breatheco-de/content/src/content/lesson/working-with-functions-python.md

 ---
-subtitle: "Functions are an amazing tool, the allow you to re-use and simplify your code like never before.
+subtitle: "Functions are an amazing tool, they allow you to re-use and simplify your code like never before.
 Before functions existed algorithms were almost impossible to maintain"
 title: "Working with Functions in Python"
 cover_local: "../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png"
 textColor: "white"